cloudrac3r/out-of-your-element/readme.md

 * (1) @cloudrac3r/discord-markdown: This is my fork!
 * (0) @cloudrac3r/giframe: This is my fork!
 * (1) @cloudrac3r/html-template-tag: This is my fork!
 * (16) @cloudrac3r/in-your-element: This is my Matrix Appservice API library.
+It has several dependencies because HTTP servers have to do more than you'd think.
 * (0) @cloudrac3r/mixin-deep: This is my fork!
 (It fixes a bug in regular mixin-deep.)
 * (0) @cloudrac3r/pngjs: Lottie stickers are converted to bitmaps with the vendored Rlottie WASM build, then the bitmaps are converted to PNG with pngjs.
 * (0) @cloudrac3r/turndown: This HTML-to-Markdown converter looked the most suitable.
 I forked it to change the escaping logic to match the way Discord works.
+* (0) ansi-colors: Helps with interactive prompting for the initial setup, and it's already pulled in by enquirer.
 * (42) better-sqlite3: SQLite3 is the best database, and this is the best library for it.
 Really!
 I love it.
 * (1) chunk-text: It does what I want.
 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
 * (0) domino: DOM implementation that's already pulled in by turndown.
+* (1) enquirer: Interactive prompting for the initial setup rather than forcing users to edit YAML non-interactively.
 * (0) entities: Looks fine.
 No dependencies.
 * (0) get-stream: Only needed if content_length_workaround is true.
 * (1) heatsync: Module hot-reloader that I trust.